Truckee, California: Donner Party

 Of the original 87 settlers in the Donner-Reed party, 48 survived the ordeal.
 The Donner Memorial State Park is dedicated to the settlers and is located at the East End of Donner Lake.

-Other historical events
+Historical events

 Truckee grew as a railroad town originally named Coburn Station, starting with the Transcontinental Railroad.
 The railroad goes into downtown Truckee, and the Amtrak passenger lines still stop there on the trip from Chicago to San Francisco.

-Truckee's Sinophobic movement had begun during the Reconstruction Period, marked by the Trout Creek Outrage of 1876: